 And, why Orange Marketing recommends Hubspot 100% over any other website CMS.

-HubSpot CMS Hub is backed by a dedicated company, complete with a product team that consistently releases new features and follows a roadmap.
+By contrast, HubSpot CMS is backed by a dedicated company, complete with a product team that consistently releases new features and follows a roadmap.
 It has established itself as a formidable player in the CMS industry, receiving rave reviews on G2 and other comparison sites.

-WordPress, with its non-intuitive user interface, feels like a relic in the fast-paced digital world.
+WordPress and its non-intuitive user interface feels like a relic in today's fast-paced digital world.
 Marketers constantly find themselves at the mercy of developers, pleading for assistance with even the simplest tasks.
 It's a frustrating cycle we've experienced far too many times in our marketing careers.
 Quite frankly, we've reached our breaking point.

-HubSpot CMS Hub offers intuitive drag and drop tools that empower clients to take control of their websites.
-With easy edits and updates, our clients can make changes on their own, without relying on developers.
+HubSpot CMS offers intuitive drag and drop tools that empower clients to take control of their websites.
+With easy edits and updates, marketers can quickly and easily make changes on their own, without relying on developers.
 The blog management tool in HubSpot surpasses WordPress in terms of functionality and user experience.
 When we migrate our clients' blogs from WordPress to HubSpot, they are thrilled with the results.
 It's interesting to note that WordPress initially started as a blog management tool, but HubSpot has taken it to a whole new level.

 Oh, the never-ending hassle of WordPress plugins.
 They constantly require updates, testing, and additional funds.
 It's like a never-ending game of Whack-a-Mole, where every time you fix one issue, another one pops up.
 It can be incredibly frustrating for marketers who just want their website to work smoothly without any hiccups.